basel-ax/cgoffline/README.md

 # Sync coin categories only
 make sync-categories

+# Sync exchanges only
+make sync-exchanges

-# Sync both platforms and categories
+# Sync all data (platforms, categories, and exchanges)
 make sync-all
 ```